TheJuliana/knitwear_shopping_app/README.md

 > Greetings!
 Let me introduce you to my pet project, which I did for educational practice at the university 🙃
+> > You can install the application by downloading the apk file build/app/output/flutter-apk/app-release.apk

 # KNIT - An online store mobile app made with Flutter